What we are reading this week (beginning Friday, August 26, 2022):

 Notes on Ezekiel

-The prophets prophesied to neighboring nations as well as to Israel.
+The prophets of Israel prophesied to neighboring nations as well as to Israel.
 In chapter 25, Ezekiel has a word each for Ammon, Moab, Edom, and Philistia.
 For the most part, their judgment follows the promise from God that we looked at earlier: those who bless Israel with be blessed, and those who curse her will be cursed.
-Even though God used other nations to discipline his own people, he nevertheless punished them for doing so, especially when they did it with glee (25.6-7).
+Even though God used other nations to discipline his own people, he nevertheless punished them afterward for doing so, especially when they did it with glee (25.6-7).
 The lament concerning the king of Tyre (28.12-19) is obviously speaking of Lucifer.
-Beginning as the “seal of perfection, full of wisdom and perfect in beauty…in Eden, the garden of God” could not refer to any human, though the wicked king is a typology of Satan.
+Beginning as the “seal of perfection, full of wisdom and perfect in beauty… in Eden, the garden of God” could not refer to any human, though the wicked king is a typology of Satan.
 Along with Isaiah 19, we get the widest picture of the origins, activity, and downfall of Satan that we find in the entire Bible.
 As we saw in the historical account at the end of 2 Chronicles (and in Jeremiah), many of the Jews thought that they could escape the Babylonians by running off to Egypt.
 Here, God lowers the boom on Pharoah, with an extended prophecy against him and against Egypt that was issued right at that time (29.1-32.32).
 Egypt, as we saw before, never recovered from their enormous power and glory following the destruction of their army at the Red Sea during the time of Moses.
 They were still a world power, but not nearly as prominent.
-Here in 29.14-15, God tells them that he is going to further reduce their kingdom, and after he did—to this very day—they have never recovered, just as God promised.
-God promised Egypt to Babylonian as a reward for being his instrument against Tyre (29.17-20; 30.10).
+God promised Egypt as a reward to Babylonian for being his instrument against Tyre (29.17-20; 30.10).

 Notes on 1 Corinthians